NinjaBearStudioTech/Documentation/Writerside/topics/inventory/inv_inventory_manager.md

 ## Default Objects

 The Inventory can receive a **Layout** and **Default Items** directly, via its properties.
-However, if you need to have more flexibility way, allowing each _avatar_ to define their own Layout or Default Items, you can do so using the `InventoryManagerProviderInterface`.
+However, if you need to have more flexibility, allowing each _avatar_ to define their own Layout or Default Items, you can do so using the `InventoryManagerProviderInterface`.

 This interface has the following functions that can be used to customize the initialization: